ThomasHelfer/TorchGRTL/README.md

 ## Overview
 TorchGRTL is a Python library that provides a PyTorch-based implementation of key components of [GRTL codebase](https://example.com](https://github.com/GRTLCollaboration/GRChombo)) .
-It uses GPU optimisation and Autodiff of PyTorch to accelerate computations, making it suitable for machine learning applications in physics and simulation.
+It uses GPU optimisation and Autodiff of PyTorch to accelerate computations to improve black hole simulations.

 ## Installation